There are several types of biased questions that ruin the validity of a survey. One of the most common is a double-barreled question.

 Write Unbiased Survey QuestionsCreate a Survey

-Opinion Stage’s intuitive survey maker has a series of templates that help you make unbiased questions that produce accurate and actionable results.
+In addition to our intuitive survey maker, Opinion Stage offers a wide variety of survey templates to help you write unbiased questions that produce accurate and actionable results.